 4. Email Marketing Automation Sequences

-This automated business idea involves sending a pre-written series of emails to potential or existing customers based on their actions.
-This could include signing up or clicking a link.
+This automated business idea involves sending a pre-written series of emails based on customer actions - signing up, clicking a link, abandoning a cart.

 Why it works:

 How to get started: Use tools like ConvertKit, Omnisend, or Mailchimp.
-Offer a free download or other incentives to get signups.
+Offer a free download or other incentive to get signups.

 5. Dropshipping with AI Tools